 In addition, we are also developing VP-102 for the treatment of external genital warts.
 We initiated a Phase 2 clinical trial evaluating the optimal dose regimen, efficacy, safety and tolerability of VP-102 in patients with external genital warts in June 2019.
 In November 2020, we announced positive topline results from our Phase 2 clinical trial of VP-102 for the treatment of external genital warts.
-Based on the results of the Phase 2 trial, we intend to initiate a Phase 3 trial of VP-102 for the treatment of external genital warts and to dose the first patient in the second half of 2024.
+Based on results of the Phase 2 trial we are evaluating the timing and design of a Phase 3 trial of VP-102 for the treatment of external genital warts.

-We also intend to develop our product candidate, VP-315, for the treatment of dermatological oncology indications.
+We also intend to develop our product candidate, VP-315, an intratumorally injected, chemotherapeutic peptide for the treatment of dermatological oncology indications.
+VP-315 has been observed to activate the adaptive immune system by inducing lysis and immunogenic cell death through release of immuno-stimulants and a repertoire of tumor neoantigens.
 The FDA accepted our IND in November 2021.
-We dosed the first patient in a Phase 2 trial of VP-315 in Basal Cell Carcinoma in April 2022.
-The Phase 2 trial is a three-part, open-label, multicenter, dose-escalation, proof-of-concept study with a safety run-in designed to assess the safety, pharmacokinetics, and efficacy of VP-315 when administered intratumorally to adults with biopsy-proven basal cell carcinoma.
+In April 2022, we dosed the first patient in Part 1 of a 3-part Phase 2, multicenter, open-label, dose-escalation proof-of-concept trial with a safety run-in designed to assess the safety, pharmacokinetics, and efficacy in subjects with biopsy proven basal cell carcinoma.
 In Part 1 of the trial, VP-315 demonstrated a favorable safety and tolerability profile with no reported serious adverse events.
-We initiated Part 2 of the trial in April 2023 and expect to initiate Part 3 of the trial in the first half of 2024.
+We initiated Part 2 of the trial in April 2023.
+In June 2023, the protocol was amended to remove Part 3 of the trial by expanding Part 2, which we expect will expedite the conclusion of Phase 2.
+We expect to complete this Phase 2 trial in the first half of 2024.